 - Examine the functioning of the baby’s heart

-- check whether embryo’s head and limbs are completely organized
+- check whether the embryo’s head and limbs are completely organized

 - Information regarding the child’s number of toes and fingers